cgonzalez-sec/offensive-security-labs/README.md

-# Pentesting Portfolio
+# Offensive Security Labs

-This repository documents my hands-on practice in offensive security, focused on web application pentesting and basic red team techniques.
+This repository documents my early cybersecurity training in offensive security and web application pentesting.

+The goal of these exercises was to understand how common vulnerabilities work and how attackers interact with insecure systems.

-All content is based on intentionally vulnerable labs and authorized environments.
+All labs were performed in intentionally vulnerable and authorized environments.

+---

-## Contents
+# Contents

-- Methodology
-- Web application labs (DVWA, OWASP Juice Shop)
+• Web application labs (DVWA, OWASP Juice Shop)
-- Network and system exploitation labs
+• Basic vulnerability exploitation exercises
+• Pentesting methodology notes
-- Notes and automation scripts
+• Automation and helper scripts

+---

+# Learning Value

+Studying offensive techniques helped me better understand how attacks work, which is useful for developing defensive and Blue Team skills.

+---

-## Disclaimer
+# Disclaimer

 All activities documented here are performed in legal, controlled environments for educational purposes only.